sakun9526/DSA-notes/README.md

 	int index, temp;
 	// index - index of temporary minumum value
-	// temp - temp variable used for swapping for(int i=0; i<length-1; i++){
+	// temp - temp variable used for swapping

+	//outer loop - passes
+	for(int i=0; i<length-1; i++){

 		index=i;

-		for(int j=i+1; j<length; j++){
+		//inner loop - find the min element of the unsorted array and do the swapping for(int j=i+1; j<length; j++){

 			if(arr[index]>arr[j]){